1 Hour / 1 CE

 Consideration of issues in diversity is a critical component of violence risk assessment and management that is often overlooked.
 There has been an intense debate in this field about whether established tools consider diversity issues and how these tools can best consider diversity issues.

 This program provides an overview of some general principles and best practices that can be applied to consider diversity issues when conducting assessments.
-Additionally, the training discusses the suitability of these principles and the different approaches used for assessing and managing violence risk, including Unstructured Professional Judgment, Structured Professional Judgment, and Actuarial Risk Assessment.
+Additionally, the program discusses the suitability of these principles and the different approaches used for assessing and managing violence risk, including Unstructured Professional Judgment, Structured Professional Judgment, and Actuarial Risk Assessment.
 Finally, cases illustrate the importance and implications of the consideration of diversity issues when assessing and managing violence risk.
 The remaining programs in this series provide focused discussions regarding diversity issues related to youth and emerging adults, culture, gender, and sexuality.

 Learning Objectives

-Upon completion of this webinar you will be able to:
+Upon completion of this training, participants will be able to:

-• Describe general principles that can be applied to the consideration of diversity issues when conducting assessments
+Describe general principles that can be applied to the consideration of diversity issues when conducting assessments.

-• Describe best practices that can be applied to the consideration of diversity issues when conducting assessments
+Describe best practices that can be applied to the consideration of diversity issues when conducting assessments.

-• Describe the suitability of these principles and practices when applied to different approaches in risk assessment and management
+Describe the suitability of these principles and practices when applied to different approaches in risk assessment and management.

 Presented By